caseywdunn/vscodetest/readme.md

 ## Download and deploy this project

-### Windows

-In the VS Code command palette, `Ctrl+Shift+P` on Windows and `Cmd+Shift+P` on Mac.

-Start typing and select `Remote-Containers: Open Repository in Container...`

-You will then be prompted to enter the url for this repository - https://github.com/caseywdunn/vscodetest .

-Click `+ Create a unique volume`.
-VS Code will then pull the repository and start the container.
-This may take a few minutes.

-### Mac

 Click the Source Control button on the left side of VS Code (the icon has three circles and a couple lines).

 Then click Clone Repository.
 Then enter the url for this repository - https://github.com/caseywdunn/vscodetest .

 Select Repository Location.
 This is the place on your computer where the files will actually go.

-A few alerts may come up on the bottom right of your screen.
-Click through these, including `Reopen in Container`.
+A few alerts will come up on the bottom right of your screen.
+Click `Open`, and then `Reopen in Container`.

 You should now have the code on your computer, the custom VS Code settings for this project loaded, and a live container ready to the code.